-During the hot summer months thousands of Albertans take to local lakes and rivers to enjoy various water sports, swimming, fishing, or a relaxing day on the water.
+During the hot summer months, thousands of Albertans take to local lakes and rivers to enjoy various water sports, swimming, fishing, or a relaxing day on the water.
 Boating is an especially popular activity, with the Canadian boating industry taking in approximately 2.3 billion dollars annually.
-It’s all fun in the sun for most recreational boaters, but unfortunately accidents do happen.
+It’s all fun in the sun for most recreational boaters but, unfortunately, accidents do happen.
 According to recent statistics, approximately 165 Canadians die each year from boating accidents, with thousands more suffering minor to severe life-threatening injuries.
 Many of the accidents that happen on water are the result of recklessness or negligence.
 If you or someone you love has been injured in a boating accident that was not your fault, we can help.
-At Litwiniuk & Company, we’ve represented Albertans injured in boating accidents since 1976.
+At Litco Law, we’ve represented Albertans injured in boating accidents since 1976.
 Our Calgary Boating Accident lawyers will take care of the legal work and deal with the insurance companies, ensuring you get fair compensation and peace of mind.

 The most frequent types of boating accidents include…

 - Slip and fall accidents on the boat;

 - Collisions with other watercraft, floating debris, or rocks;